-The Sequential PARent Curriculum (aka The SPARC) was designed to target the earliest signs of autism in infants between 9 and 18 months of age through a parent-mediated intervention.
-It is comprised of 12-weekly lesson plans targeting early childhood social and communicative development.
+The Sequential PARent Curriculum (aka The SPARC) is designed to address very early developmental delays and signs of autism which emerge in infants between 9 and 18 months of age.

-The SPARC combines the foundations of natural environment teaching, functional communication training, motivating operations and shaping procedures as the primary methods of teaching early social communicative skills.
+The SPARC combines the foundations of natural environment teaching, functional communication training, verbal behaviour, motivation and shaping procedures as the primary methods of teaching early social communicative skills.

 It is the first pre-diagnostic comprehensive treatment model to teach language using a verbal behaviour framework.